simbo1905/thinbus-php-srp-demo/README.md

 The core Thinbus JavaScript library files are in the `resources/thinbus` folder:

-* `thinbus/rfc5054-safe-prime-config.js` A sample configuaration.
+* `thinbus/rfc5054-safe-prime-config.js` A sample configuration.
 See the main thinbus documentation for how to create your own safe prime.
 * `thinbus/thinbus-srp6a-sha256-versioned.js` The thinbus JS library which is tested in the Java project.
-See the header in that file which state the version.
+See the header in that file which states the version.

 The file `thinbus-srp-config.php` contains the SRP constants which looks something like: